Selling on Etsy involves learning about its fees and how to create listings that stand out.

 Etsy Seller Fees

 Etsy charges fees for listing and selling products.
-As mentioned earlier, you’ll need to set up your payment preferences and billing information because these will be directly related to the fees you’ll incur.
+As mentioned earlier, you must set up your payment preferences and billing information because these will be directly related to the fees you’ll incur.

 Etsy Payments will automatically deduct these fees from your sales funds.
 If you still owe additional fees at the end of the month, you’ll be responsible for paying them.
 If you’re based in the US, Etsy will automatically charge the credit card you have on file.